Shopify/cli/packages/cli/README.md

     [-f] [--no-release] [--message <value>] [--version <value>] [--source-control-url <value>]

 FLAGS
   -c, --config=<value>              The name of the app configuration.
   -f, --force                       Deploy without asking for confirmation.
       --client-id=<value>           The Client ID of your app.
       --message=<value>             Optional message that will be associated with this version.
-This is for internal use
-                                only and won't be available externally.
+This is for internal use only and won't be available externally.
       --no-color                    Disable color output.
       --no-release                  Creates a version but doesn't release it - it's not made available to merchants.
-  --path=<value>                [default: .]
-The path to your app directory.
+      --path=<value>                The path to your app directory.
       --reset                       Reset all your settings.
       --source-control-url=<value>  URL associated with the new app version.
       --verbose                     Increase the verbosity of the logs.
       --version=<value>             Optional version tag that will be associated with this app version.
-If not provided, an
-                                auto-generated identifier will be generated for this app version.
+If not provided, an auto-generated identifier will be generated for this app version.

 DESCRIPTION
   Deploy your Shopify app.